wilsonzlin/umap-rs/DIVERGENCES.md

 **Set operations in FuzzySimplicialSet:** Python uses sparse matrix scalar multiplication then element-wise ops (transpose, hadamard, add).
 Rust fuses all operations into a single parallel pass: for each unique position, the formula `mix*(A + A^T) + (1-2*mix)*(A ⊙ A^T)` is computed directly.
 Mathematically equivalent, but may differ by floating-point epsilon (~1e-7) due to different operation ordering.
 This is acceptable since UMAP's SGD is inherently stochastic.

+**Direct CSR construction:** Python UMAP builds sparse matrices via COO/triplet format then converts to CSR (O(nnz log nnz) sorting).
+Rust builds CSR directly by: (1) counting entries per row in parallel, (2) computing prefix sums for row pointers, (3) filling data in parallel per-row, (4) sorting within each row in parallel.
+This is O(nnz) with only O(k log k) sorting per row where k is row length.
+This avoids allocating O(nnz) intermediate triplet arrays.

 **Parallel graph construction:** Python UMAP's `smooth_knn_dist` runs sequentially (Numba JIT but single-threaded for this phase).
 Rust parallelizes the per-sample binary search via Rayon.
 Results are identical.

 **Epoch tracking:** Python modifies arrays in-place within numba kernels.
 Rust uses the same pattern but with explicit `UnsafeSyncCell` wrapper for clarity.